andreasmhallberg/readingnotes/Rayner, 2012. Psychology of reading.md

 - *feature detection theory* best in accounting for identifications of letters and text.
 11

 ## Word perception

 - Summary of current knowledge: 50
   1. Skilled readers identify a word in about 250 ms.
   2. Not only converting letters -> sound -> meaning.
 But sounds do play a role.
 Converting to sound helps short term memory.
   3. Not processed serially letter by letter.
 Longer words processed as letter chunks.
-  4. Larger similar in isolation and in text.
+  4. Largely similar in isolation and in text.
 A bit quicker in text.

 - Word identification tasks:
   - Naming: skilled readers take 400-500 ms. which is clearly much slower than actual identification.
 (Not identical to lexical identification.)
 52
   - Semantic categorization: 700 ms.